Skip to main content

 Time to get paid by businesses

-Lower figures on the indicator are better as the goal is to reduce payment terms.
+This indicator measures the number of days it takes for a company to get its invoices paid by the customer, focusing only on business-to-business (B2B) payments.
+Lower figures on the indicator are better because the goal is to reduce payment times.
 Unlike the public administration indicator, this measures the total number of days to get paid, not the payment delays over contractual deadlines.
 Negative figures are therefore not possible.

 Venture capital to GDP

-Countries with the highest values of the indicator are more effective in attracting venture capital investments.
+Member States with the highest values are more effective in attracting venture capital investment.

 Back to top